 A simple yet innovative approach to facilitate offline learning about online risks.

-Jim Gamble QPM and the How to be Safer (h2bsafer) team are hosting a masterclass for teachers, social workers and other child protection professionals in five locations across the UK & Ireland.
-Jim will brief delegates on contemporary child protection issues including child sexual exploitation, the use of technology and how offenders use the internet.
+Designed by Jim Gamble QPM, the How to be Safer (h2bsafer) team are hosting a masterclass for teachers, social workers and other child protection professionals in five locations across the UK & Ireland.
+Delegates will be briefed on contemporary child protection issues, including child sexual exploitation, the use of technology and how offenders use the internet.